svlad-90/DLT-Message-Analyzer/md/patterns_view/patterns_view.md

 ## Patterns search

 "Pattern view" functionality allows you to search specific regex expressions by their aliases.
-Simply use the "Search" input field in order to narrow down the number of the shown regex patterns.
+Simply use the "Search" input field to narrow down the number of the shown regex patterns.
 The regex expressions are used to implement the search, so you can combine multiple names with **"|"** operator:

 ![Screenshot of the pattern search](./pattern_search.png)

 ----

-Also there is a possibility to filter only comb or def patterns and hide all the others.
+Also, there is a possibility to filter only comb or def patterns and hide all the others.

-Type in **"%def"** in order to see ONLY "Def." patterns:
+Type in **"%def"** to see ONLY "Def." patterns:

 ![Screenshot of the combined search result](./pattern_filtered_def.png)

-Type in **"%comb"** in order to see ONLY "Comb." patterns:
+Type in **"%comb"** to see ONLY "Comb." patterns:

 ![Screenshot of the combined search result](./pattern_filtered_comb.png)